lzwjava/blog-source/notes/2025-06-02-digital-life-en.md

 ---
-title: "Digital Life: A Modern Perspective"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Digital Life: A Modern Perspective'
 translated: false
-generated: true
 ---

 It's understandable why you're feeling this way.
 The increasing digitalization of our lives is a significant and noticeable trend.
 What you're observing and experiencing is a reflection of this shift.
 Here's a breakdown of why you might be feeling this way and some perspectives on it: